aktech297/portfolio/Audits/zktsunami.md

 # About ZKTsunami

 ZKTsunami is a ZKSnark who claims to provide ZK-ANONSNARK powered transactional anonymity at your fingertips.
-Zcash was the first to implement and apply ZK-SNARK in the decentralized cryptocurrency.
-The relatively costly proof generation further reduces the likelihood of its adoption in practice.

 ZKTsunami implements and integrates the state-of-the-art setup-free zero-knowledge proof protocol to enable trustless anonymous payment for smart contract platforms.